 One of the most memorable events in Rome this year was the death of Titus Quinctius Flamininus, former consul and censor.
 After his victory against the Macedonians in the battle of Cynoscephalae in 197 BCE and his proclamation about freedom for the Greeks at the Isthmian Games the next year, Flamininus had quickly become one of the most important politicians both in Rome and in the Greek world.
 His diplomatic network was huge, his influence in Greece immense.
 Flamininus was probably only in his mid-fifties when he died.
 74 gladiators fought during the funerary games.
 The great general was sorely missed by his people.

 The new consuls were Spurius Postumius Albinus and Quintus Mucius Scaevola.
 They seem to have had an easy time, as both Liguria and Gallia Cisalpina were now at peace.
 Lucius Cornelius Scipio, a son of the great Scipio Africanus, was praetor this year.
 Another praetor, Marcus Atilius, was given Sardinia as his province, but he did not sail to the island.
 Instead, he was ordered to intervene on Corsica, where trouble had erupted.

 Italy was struck by a plague again this year.
 It had started among the cattle, but later the disease spread to the people as well.
 Many men, women and children died, especially slaves.
-The plague also claimed the lives of many priests, among them the curio maximus (see 209 BCE).
+The plague also claimed the lives of many priests and of the curio maximus (see 209 BCE).